Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 The main statutes governing merger review in Austria are:

-- the Competition Act 2002 as amended, which establishes and determines the investigatory powers of the Federal Competition Authority (FCA).
+- the Competition Act (BGBl I 2002/62)as amended by the Cartel and Competition Law Amendment Act (BGBl I 2017/56), which establishes and determines the investigatory powers of the Federal Competition Authority (FCA).

 If the merger has an EU dimension, the European Commission has sole jurisdiction according to Article 1 of the EU Merger Control Regulation (139/2004).
 The regulation prevails over the Austrian provisions under the ‘one-stop shop’ principle – that is, no notification is necessary in Austria.